Alexandra Grant

-Early life and education
+Early life

 Grant was born in Fairview Park, Ohio, on April 4, 1973.
 Her father was a Scottish geology professor who had moved to Ohio's Oberlin College in 1969.
 Her mother was an American political science professor, foreign-service diplomat, and educational administrator based in Africa and the Middle East.
 Her parents, who both spent time in Africa, divorced when she was young and she lived with her mother, who was based in Mexico City.
 In Mexico City, she attended a British school that was made up of a multi-national student body.
 When she was 11 years old, Grant attended a boarding school, the Thomas Jefferson School, in St. Louis, Missouri, for a year.
 Shortly thereafter, she moved with her mother to Paris, where she attended the International School of Paris.
 From these experiences in various locations in Europe and the Middle East, Grant is multi-lingual, and speaks English, Spanish, and French.

 In 1995, Grant graduated from Swarthmore College with a BA in history and studio art.
 In 2000, Grant graduated from San Francisco's California College of the Arts with an MFA in drawing and painting.